xiamidaxia/xpm/README.md

 - Xpm.require({String} packagename)

 ###Package Module
+- Package.describe(info)
+ describe your package.

 - Package.server(opts)
- use in the server side.
+ use in the server side. see `opts`

 - Package.client(opts)
- use in the client side.
+ use in the client side. see `opts`

 - Package.all(opts)
- this opts can be used to both the server and client sides, see [opts](#opts)
+ this opts can be used to both the server and client sides, see `opts`

 ###opts